wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 ### Introduction

-Optimistic Concurrency Control (OCC) are gaining more and more attention as multicore has become the mainstream platform for today's database management systems and transaction processing systems.
+Optimistic Concurrency Control (OCC) are drawing more and more attention as multicore has become the mainstream platform for today's database management systems and transaction processing systems.
 Compared with Two Phase Locking (2PL), OCC algorithms are expected to expose better degree of parallelism due to the wait-free read phase and relatively short